Graduate Certificate in Jewish Studies

 - Following the completion of coursework, students in the Certificate Program must include a member of the core faculty of TIJS on either their examination committee or their dissertation committee, or both.

-- When all requirements for the Certificate have been fulfilled, the student must complete the Certificate Program Requirements Completion form and submit this along with a copy of her/his transcript to the JS Graduate Program Coordinator for coursework verification.
+- When all requirements for the Certificate have been fulfilled, the student must complete the Certificate Program Requirements Completion form and submit this along with a copy of her/his transcript to the JS Academic Program Coordinator for coursework verification.
 In the term prior to graduation, the student must notify the Graduate Program Coordinator of his or her intent to graduate.
 At that time, the Graduate Program Coordinator will complete and submit the Completion Form to the Laney Graduate School.
 The student must then apply for both their Certificate and Ph.D. in their online degree application.
 The certificate will post to the transcript with the final degree.

 Graduate Courses in JS-Related Fields